 - Caloric Test involves stimulating both of the patient's inner ears (usually one at a time) with warm and then cold air.
 The movements of the patient's eyes will be monitored to ensure that both of their ears can sense this stimulation.

-Kennedy Health offers three Balance Center locations for your convenience:
+Jefferson Health offers three Balance Center locations in New Jersey, for your convenience:

 2211 Chapel Avenue, Suite 304

 Balance Center at Jefferson Washington Township Hospital

 Stratford, NJ 08084